-At an action block 58 (FIG. 6), the remote state is read from the first status field of the newly received able).
+At an action block 58 (FIG. 6), the remote state is read from the first status field of the newly received data packet and stored in a storage location (i.e., variable).
 The messaging system, at a decision block 60, then determines if the state of the remote system is "begin talking".